afonic/rpopup/README.md

 ## Install

 Download the module [rPopup](https://github.com/afonic/rpopup/archive/master.zip) and install it.
-Publish it in any position and it will work.
+Publish it in any position that fits your site and it will work.